EdwinWenink/archive_fever/content/about.md

 [Short version](/images/deathgeneratormbtt.png)

+This is a hacker blog meets digital garden.

+But what's... archive fever?

 This weblog is a mnemonic device.
 Over the years <a href="/~ejw">I</a> have occupied myself with studying such [diverse topics]({{<baseurl>}}etc/courses), only to realize that I can barely recollect half of it.
 Now I suffer from the nostalgic desire to retrieve what is forgotten and to build a grand archive to preserve everything, such that it will not meet the same fate.